 Every parent knows that the key to a more nutritious approach to family meals starts with the youngest members of the family.
 Introducing children to a diverse diet at an early age can help reinforce healthier eating habits throughout adulthood.

 Our Seneca nutrition experts recommend these methods for adults serving children fruits and vegetables.

 - Avoid the "clean plate" deal, which can create negative impressions.
 Suggest two-three bites before forming an opinion.
 After all, young palates develop over time.

 - Exposure is important.
-Incorporate healthy fruits and vegetables into as many dishes as possible in as many different ways as you can.
-(Bonus: we make it affordable!)
+Incorporate healthy fruits and vegetables into as many dishes as possible in as many ways as you can.
+At Seneca, we make this task affordable.

-- Cut veggies and fruit into shapes or arrange faces on the plate to create a "fun time".
+- Cut veggies and fruit into shapes or arrange faces on the plate to create a fun meal time.

-- If everything else fails, try camouflage.
-Adding vegetables to sauces, omelets, pizza, and baked goods can give them an "added boost" of nutrition.
+- If all else fails, try camouflage.
+Adding vegetables to sauces, omelets, pizza, and baked goods can give them an "added boost" of nutrition without a hassle.

 - Before establishing a cafeteria menu, ask students to share their favorite fruits and vegetables to plan meals they’re sure to enjoy.